Greed003/filipino-food-chatbot/README.md

 # 🍲 Filipino Food AI Chatbot

-A chatbot web application that provides information about Filipino cuisine using TensorFlow/Keras
+A chatbot web application that provides information about Filipino food using TensorFlow/Keras

 ## ✨ Features